PikaArc/DND-Vault/Campaign/Parties/Session Notes/Session 5.md

 ### Date & Time

+The party has awoken in the morning and following the current events it's in the middle of the afternoon

 ## Key Points

 - [[Bodoh Buffin]] knocked on [[Arcafang]]s door, quickly retreated to knock on [[Ntyss]]'s door after seeing [[Arcafang]] is a Wolfkind